 401(a) defined contribution plan or 403(a) annuity contract

 Funds from a designated beneficiary’s qualified tuition program (also known as a 529 plan) may be rolled into an ABLE account of the designated beneficiary or of his/her family member.
 The permissible rollover is limited in amount.

 ABLE programs use Form 1099-QA, Distributions from ABLE Accounts, and Form 5498-QA, ABLE Account Contribution Information, to report relevant account information annually to designated beneficiaries and the IRS.
-Instructions are available for both forms.
+Instructions (PDF) are available for both forms.